 All remittances are made directly to an independent auditor, who reports income quarterly as a total figure; contribution amounts are not itemised by individual companies, and payments have been made on trust.
 The BA members who do contribute are known and listed, but the retailers who participate are not identifiable to the BA nor to the ACT.

 Following a review in 2007, distributors who did not obtain 0.1 percent contribution from a retailer were not obliged to contribute 0.1 percent themselves for that amount.
 A regular list of contributors by quarter was provided by the auditor confidentially, and the auditor was required to draw attention to any irregular or unexpected levels of contribution (without identifying them).

-Most BA members implement the levy scheme, with the exception of Halfords.
+Most BA members pay into the levy scheme, including Halfords.